 With the understanding that this may be unavoidable, it’s helpful if you can find a location separated from where other members of your family are engaged in their own various and sundry summertime activities.
 Staying focused is hard enough without the temptation of a rowdy Slip-n-Slide session going on 10 feet away.
 At the very least, invest in a quality pair of noise-canceling headphones, which not only block out unwanted clamor but are also great for calls, Zooms, etc.

-You definitely don’t want to be constantly stressing the charge on your various devices, so proximity to an outlet is ideal; however, if this ain’t in the cards, you’ve got some options.
-Outdoor string lights that end in an outlet are a great excuse to church up your space while also providing yourself some juice.
+You don’t want to be constantly stressing about the battery charge on your various devices, so proximity to an outlet is ideal; however, if this ain’t in the cards, you’ve got some options.
+Outdoor string lights that end in an outlet are a great excuse to zhuzh up your space while also providing yourself some juice.
 If you’re looking for more outlets, this handy portable charging tower should have you more than covered.

 This obviously goes hand-in-hand with picking a good spot, but in the interest of not letting crappy wifi get in the way of a prime outdoor working location, consider picking up a low-cost wifi extender to boost your router’s signal.